19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ## Long Rest

-A long rest consumes 1 ration and must be at least 9 hours (3 [Watches](../Exploration/Watches.md)) long.
+A long rest consumes 1 ration, and a PC can only benefit from a long rest once per day.
+A long rest must be at least 6 hours.
 A long rest confers all the benefits of a short rest.
 Additionally a long rest confers the following benefits:

 - Remove the [Exhausted](../Conditions/Exhausted.md) condition.
 - Avoid the effects of [Sleep Derivation](../Hazards/Biological%20Hazards.md#Sleep%20Derivation).